Online Master’s Degrees in Clinical Mental Health Counseling

 North Carolina Central University – School of Education

-NC Central University’s online master of arts (MA) in clinical mental health counseling program prepares students for work in a variety of mental health settings.
-Upon completion of the program, graduates are qualified to apply for licensure in North Carolina.
+NC Central University’s online master of arts (MA) in clinical mental health counseling program prepares students for work in various mental health settings.
+Upon completing the program, graduates are qualified to apply for licensure in North Carolina.
 The program is also recognized as a Criteria C school for licensure as a licensed clinical addiction specialist (LCAS).
 The program consists of 60 credits and includes a practicum and internship.

-The curriculum includes courses such as ethical & professional orientation to counseling; theories and techniques of counseling; crisis, trauma, and grief counseling; multicultural and gender issues in counseling; principles and procedures of group counseling; introduction to addiction counseling; and introduction to family counseling.
+The curriculum includes courses such as ethical and professional orientation to counseling, theories and techniques of counseling, crisis, trauma, and grief counseling, multicultural and gender issues in counseling, principles and procedures of group counseling, an introduction to addiction counseling, and an introduction to family counseling.

 • Location: Durham, NC